alensiljak/gnucash-portfolio/README.md

 Vendor libraries are currently bundled through Flask Assets.
 It collects the vendor code from installed development node modules.
 Make sure all the npm dependencies are installed in order for this to work.
 The bundle will be built automatically during the app runtime.
 No additional actions required by the user.

+## Development

+For development, run the web site:
+`py app`

+and compile and monitor the client-side code with

+`npm run dev`

 ## Running

+How to run the web app.

 ### First-Time Setup